dipusone/OctoPrint-Pushjet/README.md

 ### Priority

 It is possible to set the notification level for the various events.
-I swear I cannot find the meaning of the levels in the documentation :).
+I swear I cannot find the meaning of the levels in the Pushjet documentation :).